No products in the cart.

 There are 8 business models for ecommerce website to set up.

 1. The Aggregators

 Before an important purchase, you would try exploring different websites to find lowest prices and deals on the internet.
-But even the most indulged shoppers cannot keep track of this, so there comes the aggregators which have the ability to search many ecommerce websites on web within a certain category all at the same time.
+But even the most indulged shoppers cannot keep track of this, so there come the aggregators which have the ability to search many ecommerce websites on the web within a certain category all at the same time.
 They serve you the best product pricings or services or deals existing on the internet.
 Some examples are given below.